Published on January 23, 2020

 The FDA has issued repeated updates about their findings and research involving the problem of NDMA being present in some of the medications that are being recalled, but there is still debate as to whether or not the amount of exposure due to Zantac and ranitidine has any adverse effects on patients taking the medication.
 The issue is that NDMA is listed as a “probable human carcinogen” because it is shown to induce stomach, bladder, and a variety of other cancers in lab testing at high levels.

 If you believe that you have suffered as a result of your Zantac usage, you may be entitled to compensation for your injuries.
-Read below to get some more information on Zantac itself, and contact us now to be connected with a personal injury attorney after a free initial consultation.
-1-800-Injured understands that finding the right attorney for a case can be overwhelming, which is why we help people connect with lawyers through our trustworthy referral network.
+Read below to get some more information on Zantac itself, and contact us now to talk to a personal injury attorney after a free initial consultation.

 Zantac and Ranitidine Uses